Lehigh University: Fraternities and sororities

-Traditions and student newspaper
+Traditions

-Lehigh's school colors, brown and white, date back to 1874, and the school newspaper, The Brown and White, has been continuously published since 1894.
+Lehigh's school colors, brown and white, date back to 1874.

 Lehigh University is home to several unique and cherished traditions, particularly during the annual Spirit Week leading up to the Lehigh-Lafayette football game.

 One of the highlights is the Bed Races, where students form teams, decorate beds, and drag race them down Packer Avenue.
-Initially, students constructed their own beds to demonstrate their engineering skills.
+Initially bed races where organized by students, originally exclusively fraternity brothers, who constructed their own beds to demonstrate their engineering skills, and racing them down Sayre Park's hill where the fraternity houses are.
+Starting in 2014 the school mandated and provided uniform beds for safety reasons, and during the COVID-19 pandemic took over the races entirely, making the beds motorized to be raced along the flat Packer Ave.

 Orientation Week also features class flag presentations at "The Rally," where each class is represented by an official flag passed down by their adopting class, 50 years their senior.
 The oldest surviving class flag dates back to 1889.

 The Lehigh-Lafayette football rivalry, which began in 1884, is one of the most celebrated in college football, with the two schools having met more times than any other rivalry in the nation.

 The Marching 97 band also plays a key role in Le-Laf Week, performing traditional Lehigh fight songs as they parade through campus.
 The "Eco-flame" tradition, originating in the 1970s when Professor Rich Aaronson invited the band to perform for his ECO 001 class, remains a staple of the week.

 Campus-wide events such as Lehigh After Dark's carnival and the GO campaign launch, which featured a Halsey concert, bring students from various class years and interest groups together, further enhancing the community spirit.

+Student publications

+The Brown and White

+The school newspaper, The Brown and White, has been continuously published since 1894.

+The Lehigh Burr

+From 1881 to 1934 students also maintained a student periodical magazine, The Lehigh Burr initially allowed any student to submit an article for consideration by the editor mostly consisting of news, poetry, and other student works.